slim71/SpartanLIFT/doc/Development notes.md

 grep "\[Agent 1|" launch.log > agent1.log && grep "\[Agent 2|" launch.log > agent2.log && grep "\[Agent 3|" launch.log > agent3.log && grep "\[Agent 4|" launch.log > agent4.log && grep "\[Agent 5|" launch.log > agent5.log

 ---
+## Mission useful stuff
+If set, a multi-rotor vehicle will yaw to face the Heading value specified in the target waypoint (corresponding to MAV_CMD_NAV_WAYPOINT.param4).
+If Heading has not been explicitly set for the target waypoint (param4=NaN) then the vehicle will yaw towards a location specified in the parameter MPC_YAW_MODE.
+By default this is the next waypoint.

+PX4 runs some basic sanity checks to determine if a mission is feasible when it is uploaded, and when the vehicle is first armed.
+If any of the checks fail, the user is notified and it is not possible to start the mission.

+PX4 expects to follow a straight line from the previous waypoint to the current target (it does not plan any other kind of path between waypoints - if you need one you can simulate this by adding additional waypoints).

+Vehicles switch to the next waypoint as soon as they enter the acceptance radius.
+For a multi-rotor drones, the acceptance radius is tuned using the parameter NAV_ACC_RAD.

+During mission execution this will cause the vehicle to ascend vertically to the minimum takeoff altitude defined in the MIS_TAKEOFF_ALT parameter, then head towards the 3D position defined in the mission item.

+---
 ## General notes
 Can't use this in the tests
 ```cpp